Synametrics/xeams-mcp-server/README.md

    | SENDER_EMAIL           | Email address used for sender's address.         | Yes      |

 4. **Configuring Xeams**
+- Download and install Xeams if needed, from [https://www.xeams.com](https://www.xeams.com)
 - Log into your Xeams console with your administrator's credentials
 - Click **Home > Plugins**, and click the **Manage** button for Xeams API
 - Create new API Key and grant permission to send emails.